afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 Greeted by the transit person who was responsible for getting me to the hotel (most hotel bookings here include a taxi transfer), I found out she's Brazilian and so is the taxi driver.
-Took her few minutes of knowing me to complain about the Portuguese: she said she moved from Porto to Lisbon because Portuguese there "don't like Brazilians much".
+Took her a few minutes of knowing me to complain about the Portuguese: she said she moved from Porto to Lisbon because Portuguese there "don't like Brazilians much".
 Woaaa.
 Felt like getting to know a group of good friends who instantly started gossiping about one another.